nopSolutions/nopCommerce-Docs/en/developer/plugins/how-to-write-tax-plugin-4.20.md

     base.Install();
 }
 ```

-* Uninstall.
+* `Uninstall`.
 This method will be invoked during plugin uninstallation.
 You can remove previously initialized settings, locale resources, or database tables by plugin during installation.

 ```cs
 public override void Uninstall()